ghostsandmachines/ghostsandmachines.github.io/_posts/2019-01-14-hitting-times-in-unconfined-random-walk,-part-II.md

 \Pi(t, \mathbf{x_0}, \mathbf{x})  = \sum_{\mathbf{x'} \in B(\mathbf{x_0})} \frac{1}{2d} \cdot \Pi(t-1, \mathbf{x'}, \mathbf{x})
 $$

 What we've done here is we've written the hitting time probability as the probability of making the first step in a specific neighbour of $\mathbf{x_0}$ times the probability of hitting $\mathbf{x}$ in $t-1$ steps after that.
 Spatial homogeneity and isotropy make for a particularly easy equation in this case, but the concept in general.
-In order to find out information about the form of hitting times distribution or absorbing states probabilities, think about the way these probabilities change when the initial condition changes and you will find precise constraint on your probability function.
+In order to find out information about the form of hitting times distribution or absorbing states probabilities, think about the way these probabilities change when the initial condition changes and you will find precise constraint on your probability function by considering recurrence relations.

 Consider first the case $t \rightarrow \infty$ as it's one of the main differences with the confined random walk and it's also easier to solve, as there isn't any time difference anymore in the two sides of the equation.
 What does it mean to hit our location at infinity?
 It means NOT hitting the location, we are going to compute the probability of never hitting $\mathbf{x}$.
 Obviously this is possible only if the particle can diffuse to infinity, which is not true for finite boxes.
 We are going to re-write the equation in the following way: